unimatrix/frontend/README.md

             ]
         ],
         'cookie' => [
             'message' => 'Our website uses cookies to improve your experience.
-We'll assume you're ok with this, by navigating further.', 'accept' => 'I agree',
+We\'ll assume you\'re ok with this, by navigating further.', 'accept' => 'I agree',
             'details' => 'More details',
             'page' => '/cookies',